 If planting in rows, sow the seeds 5-8cm apart in rows that are 40cm apart.
 When seedlings are about 10cm high, thin out to 30cm apart.
 Another option is to plant the seeds directly next to the support you use.
 Plant a few extra seeds, also if you are planting in pots – these can always be thinned out if needed.

 Support for Peas

-Both climbing and dwarf varieties of peas will need some support to lift the plants off the ground and allow for movement of air around them.
+Both climbing and dwarf varieties of peas will need some support to lift the plants off the ground and allow for the movement of air around them.
 This aids in keeping the plants healthy, which will ensure a better yield.

 The dwarf varieties can simply be lifted by inserting a multi-stemmed branch in the ground and letting the peas ramble over it.
 For the climbing peas, it’s very easy to make a tripod from wooden stakes or any kind of thinnish pole you have available.
-Alternatively Lifestyle Home Garden stocks a variety of really beautiful wooden or steel obelisks which will, of course, last longer than one season.
+Alternatively, Lifestyle Home Garden stocks a variety of really beautiful wooden or steel obelisks which will, of course, last longer than one season.
 They’re great space savers, even for the smallest garden.
 If planted in rows in the vegetable garden, pea nets are handy for the plants to climb up on.

 Caring for Your Peas

 Keep the peas moist, especially when they are flowering.
 As mentioned, ensure good drainage.
 Always apply mulch to aid in water retention.